-Since web pages are often viewed on larger displays than an email, you have a greater content area width to work within the Pages editor.
+Since web pages are often viewed on larger displays than an email, you have a greater content area width to work within the Pages builder.
 Your Pages designs can be as wide as 1440px.

 Also, now the favicon option in BEE Pro is available in the Settings tab.
 Its main purpose is to help visitors locate the page easier when they have multiple tabs open.

 By clicking “Add favicon”, it’s possible to upload or import the favicon that has to be PNG, JPEG, or GIF source images.